jeeliz/jeelizFaceFilter/README.md

 ```

 We provide several neural network models :
-* `dist/NNC.json`: this is the default neural network,
+* `dist/NNC.json`: this is the default neural network.
+Good tradeoff between size and performances,
+* `dist/NNCwideAngles.json`: this neural network is better to detect wide head angles (but less accurate for small angles),
 * `dist/NNClight.json`: this is a light version of the neural network.
 The file is twice lighter and it runs faster but it is less accurate for large head rotation angles,
 * `dist/NNCdeprecated.json`: this is a deprecated version of the neural network (since 2018-07-25).